KarvinJ/gc-sdl-starter/README.md

 # Building

-Requires devkitPro with the Nintendo GameCube toolchain, SDL2, SDL2_Image SDL2_mixer SDL2_ttf for the GameCube.
+Requires devkitPro with the Nintendo GameCube toolchain and SDL2 for the GameCube.

 ## Building instructions